shadow-robot/sr-build-tools/bin/README.md

 In order to be able to change between kernels at the system startup, go to `/etc/default/grub` file and make sure that `GRUB_HIDDEN_TIMEOUT` value is higher then zero or comment it out completely.
 If you made any changes to the file, before rebooting run `sudo update-grub`.

 ## Chose the kernel at the system startup
-At the system startup, in the GRUB menu, select `Advanced options for UBUNTU` and chose the rt kernel that you installed.
+At the system startup, in the GRUB menu select `Advanced options for UBUNTU` and chose the rt kernel that you installed.